 This small wooden sphere, c1770, is about the size of a ping-pong ball.
 Made of polished walnut, it has a small mother-of-pearl disk inlaid on the top.
 It is bisected in the middle, as it is two pieces screwed together.
-When unscrewed, it reveals it miniature powder puff.
+When unscrewed, it reveals a miniature powder puff.

 The puff is made of marabou, attached to purple velvet which surrounds a tiny ivory handle.
 There are still remnants of powder at the bottom of the box.